Interim GMAT – Detailed Analysis of the Online Exam

 - The online test can only be taken once unless you face a technical challenge because of which it is re-scheduled.
 GMAC has waived off any reschedule or cancellation fees for both online as well as test-center based GMAT exam for the time being.

 - You cannot cancel your online GMAT score but you can choose not to send this score to universities because they allow you to modify the school names after you receive the score.

 - The fee of the online GMAT has been kept at $200.
-The rescheduling and cancellation fee are also lower than conventional GMAT.

 - Online GMAT is not available in some countries – China, Iran, North Korea, Slovenia, Sudan and Cuba.

 - The number of questions, time allotted, algorithm, and difficulty level of questions remain the same.
 So, there is no extra preparation needed.